heliocloud-data/science-tutorials/README.md

 It allows people to query and access data from a common location reference.
 The buckets can be made web accessible to users outside of daskhub if web access is enabled.

 S3 buckets are individual storage elements.

+## Everything at Once

+If you are already familiar with Python and PyHC, the  brief 'everything' tutorial in [Testing_Notebook.ipynb](Testing_Notebook.ipynb) will show you how to (briefly) do typical desktop science tasks, but in the cloud.

 ## Science Part 1: Cloud storage and using multiple CPUs in Python